akhil27051999/Containerization-of-Flask-based-Microservice-using-Docker-in-Docker-and-CI-CD-via-GitHub-Action/README.md

-# 🚀 Flask based Microservices Architecture using Docker in Docker
+# 🚀 Containerization of Flask based Microservice using Docker-in-Docker (DinD) and CI/CD via GitHub Actions

 This project demonstrates a simple microservices architecture using **Docker Compose**.
 It includes three services:
 - 🍭 `product-service`